The natural ordering cone of a polyhedral convex set-valued objective mapping: Problem setting and preliminaries

 We denote by $\lin C \coloneqq C\cap(-C)$ the lineality space of $C$.
 A polyhedral convex cone $C\subseteq \R^q$ is called a \emph{regular} ordering cone for a polyhedral convex set-valued objective mapping $F:\R^n\rightrightarrows \R^q$ if

 Regularity provides a connection between the objective function and the ordering cone.
-The first inclusion means that if C contains a line then also the common recession cone $G(0)$ of the nonempty values $F(x)$ (compare \cite[Proposition 2.1]{HeyLoe}) must contain this line.
+There are three reasons for such an assumption: First, some conditions in the main result, Theorem \ref{thm2} below, become simpler.
+Secondly, in view of existing applications, regularity seems to be satisfied in many cases.
+And finally, the main result for the general case without regularity can be obtained easily as a corollary.
+The first inclusion means that if $C$ contains a line then also the common recession cone $G(0)$ of the nonempty values $F(x)$ (compare \cite[Proposition 2]{HeyLoe}) must contain this line.
 The second inclusion means that the common recession cone $G(0)$ of the nonempty values $F(x)$ is contained in the ordering cone $C$.